derekhargest/workflow-wpe/README.md

 * Using terminal, navigate to the wp-content/themes folder
 * git clone this repo into the themes folder
 * change the name of the folder to the desired theme name
-* delete git folder
+* delete .git folder in the theme folder
-* create new site in wpengine
+* create a new site in wpengine
-* create staging and dev instances for this new site in wpengine noting the name of the instances
+* create staging and dev environments for this new site in wpengine noting the name of the environments
-* edit the .env file in the root of the theme, editing the variables with the names of the corresponding instances:
+* edit the .env file in the root of the theme, updating the variables with the names of the corresponding environments and theme name:

 	```
 	PROD_ENVIRONMENT=prodname